 - If your dog does not have a heavy coat, keep them warm with a dog coat.

 - Hiking in the snow can be very strenuous.
-Take breaks to give your dog and you time to rest.
+Take breaks to give you and your dog time to rest.

 - Avoid frozen lakes and ponds to prevent your dog from breaking through the ice.